ThreeSixtyGiving/standard/documentation/guidance/Example-plan.md

 ### Additional fields

+2. **JSON**

+   Data in JSON format is ideal for direct use by developers building visualisations and web apps.
+The JSON should conform to the [360Giving JSON Schemas](360giving-json-schemas).
+Anyone automating the publication of their data from their internal databases or via an API may favour this format.
+The column titles used in spreadsheet representations of data are derived directly from the [360Giving JSON Schemas](360giving-json-schemas).

 To create the column titles, refer to the [360Giving JSON Schema](#giving-json-schemas) and use the JSON pointer paths as column titles

 ```eval_rst